Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 CS-15D

 Many of the technologies and features of today's Yamaha synths were first realized during the development of compact, affordable instruments such as these.
-For example, the wheel-type pitch bend and modulation controllers of the CS-15D have become distinctive features of our instruments and are still utilized in the very latest MONTAGE M models.
-In 1979 we released the CS-20M, switching to digital technology for storing sounds.
-The CS-70M introduced in 1981 was very similar to modern instruments in terms of functionality: in particular, it offered an auto-tune function that solved the perennial tuning problems encountered in analog synthesizers, and also featured a built-in sequencer realized using a dedicated microprocessor.
+For example, the wheel-type pitch bend and modulation controllers of the CS-15D have become distinctive features of our instruments that are still utilized today, including in our latest MONTAGE M series.
+In 1979, we released the CS-20M, which used digital technology to store sounds.
+The CS-70M, introduced in 1981, was very similar to modern instruments in terms of functionality.
+In particular, it offered an auto-tune function that solved the perennial tuning problems encountered in analog synthesizers, and also featured a built-in sequencer that used a dedicated microprocessor.

 The CS01 of 1982 was a truly pivotal synthesizer.
-Capable of running on batteries and equipped with a mini keyboard, a built-in speaker, and shoulder-strap pins among other features, it ushered in new era in terms of both sound synthesis and mode of use.
+Capable of running on batteries, and equipped with a mini keyboard, a built-in speaker, and shoulder-strap pins among other features, it ushered in new era in terms of both sound synthesis and mode of use.

 • CS-5